 Be sure that you’re not exposing sensitive information through debugging screens/logs.
 Some web frameworks make it easy to access debugging information if your application is not properly configured.
 For desktop and mobile developers, it’s easy to accidentally ship a build with debugging flags or symbols enabled.
 Build checks for these configurations into your deployment/build process.

-Ensure that your tests (you do have tests, right?) check not just that you can do what should be able to do, but that bad guys can’t do what they shouldn’t be able to do.
-Put yourself in an attacker’s mindset and whip up some evil tests.
+Ensure that your tests check not just that you can do what should be able to do, but that bad guys can’t do what they shouldn’t be able to do.
+Put yourself in an attacker’s mindset, and whip up some evil tests.

 Not Letting People Help

 Have you set up firstname.lastname@example.org?
 Do those emails go right to your phone?
 Make it easy for people to contact you about potential security issues with your application.
 If someone does report a security flaw to you, be nice to them; they’ve just done you a huge favor.
 Thank them for their time and fix the issue promptly.
 It’s fairly common for security researchers to write about vulnerabilities they’ve discovered once the hole has been closed, so don’t be upset if your application ends up in a blog post or research paper.
 Security is hard, and nobody is perfect.
 As long as you’re fixing the issues that are reported to you, you’re doing right.

 Consider hiring security professionals to do an audit and/or penetration test.
 You can’t depend solely on the kindness of strangers; for every vulnerability that someone was nice enough to report to you, there’s ten more that malicious hackers have found.
 A good security firm will dig deep to uncover issues.
 Look for firms and individual consultants that do more than run a few automated tools.

 If your application is (going to be) handling money, you may be required by law to adhere to certain security practices and regulations.
 Find out what’s applicable to you and make sure you’re up to code.